Cweber648/scrollAPI/README.md

     }
 ]
 ```
-And, our POST route for adding an article (local and Herokufied):
+And, our POST route for adding an article (Herokufied and local):
+* https://desolate-oasis-97513.herokuapp.com/scrollios/1/articles url=http://www.whatever_thing_yer_using.com/yep
 * localhost:3000/scrollios/1/articles url=http://www.whatever_thing_yer_using.com/yep
-* https://desolate-oasis-97513.herokuapp.com/scrollios/1/articles url=http://www.whatever_thing_yer_using.com/yep

-This instantiates an Article object in Rubyland and adds it to our database.
-(No error handling yet.)
+This instantiates an Article object in Rubyland, associates it with the scroll_id from the route, and adds it to our database.
+(No error handling or validations yet.)
 It also sends back this JSON as a response:
 ```
 {